natcap/invest.users-guide/source/coastal_protection.rst

    :align: center
    :figwidth: 500px

-   Screenshot of the Tide Information fields within the "General Site Information" section of the Profile Characteristics Spreadsheet.
+   Screenshot of the Tide Information fields within the "General Site Information" section of the Nearshore Waves Excel Table.

 This information is used by the Wave and Erosion Model to shift the profile depths to be relative to MSL.
-Also, a link is provided in the Spreadsheet to a figure showing tidal ranges (the difference between MHHW and MLLW elevations) from around the world.
-If users are uncertain of the tidal elevation values they have entered, they can check this figure to ensure if the tidal range agrees with the values that they have entered.
+Also, a link is provided in the Excel table to a figure showing tidal ranges (the difference between MHHW and MLLW elevations) from around the world.
+If you are uncertain of the tidal elevation values they have entered, you can check this figure to ensure if the tidal range agrees with the values that they have entered.
 Otherwise, users can approximate MSL as half the value of the tidal range and MHW as the value of the tidal range shown in this figure.
 As with all inputs, if accurate local measurements of tides are available, these data should be used.

 .. figure 6